Ryan Routh: Alleged conspirators

-Routh also allegedly sought to obtain military weapons in August 2024 as part of his assassination plot from someone he believed to be a Ukrainian.
-Routh allegedly told this associate through WhatsApp to send him a rocket-propelled grenade or a stinger, stating that he "needed equipment so that Trump couldn't get elected."
-Routh also allegedly discussed the idea of using a rocket launcher to shoot down Trump's plane.
+Routh allegedly sought to obtain military weapons in August 2024 from someone he believed to be a Ukrainian.
+Routh allegedly told this associate to send him a rocket-propelled grenade or a Stinger missile, stating that he "needed equipment so that Trump couldn't get elected".
+Routh allegedly discussed the idea of using a rocket launcher to shoot down Trump's plane.